Assistant Professor, Institute for Politics and Strategy

 He is currently working on completing the book “The Personality of Autocratizers and Constitutional Change in Latin America.”

 Arana is an affiliated faculty at CMU’s Center for Informed Democracy & Social-Cybersecurity (IDeaS), part of the Democratic Erosion consortium, Chile’s country expert for Freedom House since 2016, and columnist for latinoamerica21.com.

 In IPS, Arana has benefitted from working with more than sixty research assistants developing projects such as the World Leaders Database Project, a database that contains biographical information about the nearly 2,000 leaders that have governed countries around the world since 1970.

-Arana received the Provost’s Inclusive Teaching Fellowship for the 2021-2022 academic year, which will help the students in his Comparative Politics class, the largest in IPS, feel empowered to participate.
+For the 2021-2022 academic year, he received the Provost’s Inclusive Teaching Fellowship, which will help the students in his Comparative Politics class, the largest in IPS, feel empowered to participate.

 “The Quest for Uncontested Power: Presidents’ Personalities and Democratic Erosion in Latin America, 1945-2012.”
 Political Psychology (2021).

 “Judicial Reshuffles and Women Justices in Latin America.”
 American Journal of Political Science (with Aníbal Pérez-Liñán and Melanie Hughes) (2020).

 “The Personalities of Presidents as Independent Variables.”
 Political Psychology, (2020)

 “Executive-Legislative Relations: When do Legislators trust the President?” (with Carolina Guerrero).
 In Manuel Alcántara, ed., Political Elites and Leadership in Latin America.
 Book Chapter (2020).

 “First Ladies as Members of the Political Elite” [In Spanish] (with Carolina Guerrero).
 América Latina Hoy 81: 31-49 (2019).